 The lowlands on the range are bashed to dust, blame the wild horse.
 The Greater Sage Grouse is in rapid decline, blame the raven.
 Hunting tags are down, blame the mountain lion or wolf.
 On and on this “blame game” goes, again and again and again.

-We present this series of articles to discuss one of the key factors that threatens the survival of wild horses and burros: habitat loss and fragmentation.
+We present this article to discuss one of the key factors that threatens the survival of wild horses and burros: habitat loss and fragmentation.

 What are we doing? we have been dealing with a mountain of work to push back.
 Two fast examples: